 This obscured message is one of the first known instances of an encryption method known as a substitution cipher.
 It is one of the simplest ciphers.
 In short, it replaces one character or symbol for another.
 The replacement character is usually based on some key or shift.
 What the shift key does is move the character by some index in the alphabet used.

-For some strange reason, the scribe wanted to encrypt this information which was the life history of Khnumhotep ii.
+For some strange reason, the scribe wanted to encrypt this information, which happened to be the life history of Khnumhotep II.

 Encryption’s growth throughout Egypt